Roatan Guidelines Tourists

 - Make sure your equipment fits properly before you snorkel near corals—it can be very difficult to adjust in the water.

 - If you feel uncertain, wear a snorkel vest.

-- Learn all you can about coral reefs - they are fascinating and fragile environments.
+- Learn all you can about our Roatan coral reefs - they are fascinating and fragile environments.

 Never touch corals; even slight contact can harm them.
 Some corals can sting or cut you.